Moda007/Sem_Seg_Suite/README.md

 >Extra models can be implemented easily by checking the code of the previousely mentioned repo.

 ## Results:
-The overall results show noticeable improvement for the "Mask accuracy"* with acceptable degredation of the "Map accuracy"* , which led to cleaner and finer produced masks.
+The overall results show noticeable improvement for the "_Mask accuracy_" with acceptable degredation of the "_Map accuracy_", which led to cleaner and finer produced masks.
->* Each pixel in the image is either classified as a static or a quasi-static pixel.
-"Mask accuracy" evaluates how good is the mask in terms of detecting the quasi static (dynamic) objects, while "Map accuracy" measures the amount of information collected from the scene.
+>* Each pixel in the image is either classified as a static or a quasi-static pixel. "_Mask accuracy_" evaluates how good is the mask in terms of detecting the quasi static (dynamic) objects, while "_Map accuracy_" measures the amount of information collected from the scene.

->* "Mask accuracy" is the main KPI , due to the criticality of committing type II error by the model.
+>* "_Mask accuracy_" is the main KPI , due to the criticality of committing type II error by the model.

 <table>
   <tr>